ilias404/HTB-Sherlocks/NoxiousHTB/README.md

 Ans: `NotMyPassword0K?`

+> Note: In some cases, attackers may not need to crack the captured NTLMv2 hash at all.
+Instead, they can perform an **NTLM relay attack**, where the captured authentication is forwarded in real time to another internal service, such as a file server.
+Since NTLM doesn’t require the plaintext password, the server accepts the relayed credentials, giving the attacker access.
+This shows that even strong passwords can be vulnerable, so it’s important to take measures such as enabling SMB signing, limiting NTLM, disabling LLMNR, and monitoring for unusual authentication activity.

 # Task 9: Just to get more context surrounding the incident, what is the actual file share that the victim was trying to navigate to?

 By filtering for `smb2` and scrolling down a bit, we can find some `Tree Connect` Requests and Responses.